NVIDIAGameWorks/kaolin/docs/README.md

 This guide is for developers who write API documentation.
 To build the documentation, run

+`pip install -r tools/doc_requirements.txt` to install the dependencies for documentation.

+Then, run

 ```make html``` on Linux

 ```make.bat html``` on Windows